Study of the IC 443 region with the HAWC observatory: Comparison with LHAASO measurements

 \section{Comparison with LHAASO measurements}

 The LHAASO collaboration presented their catalog results in \cite{lhaasoCat}.
 For the catalog search, in the region of IC 443 they found an extended sources, modeled with a 2D Gaussian function for the morphology, and a simple power-law function for the spectrum.
 The energy range where they significantly detect the source is between 1 TeV to 25 TeV.
 Using the same model, we refit the region of IC 443 using the $f_{\rm hit}$ scheme to compare results.
 One thing to consider is that in the LHAASO catalog, the galactic diffuse emission model is based on the Planck maps of dust optical depth \citep{planck}.
-Table \ref{tab:comparison} and Fig. \ref{fig:comparison} shows the results, which are consistent within uncertainties.
+Table \ref{tab:comparison}, and Fig. \ref{fig:comparison} shows the results, which are consistent within uncertainties.
+Table \ref{tab:comparison2} shows the statistic comparison between models.
+Based on the table we can tell that there is some evidence that the model with a point source and an extended source is slightly better to the one extended source model.